julisman/ecommerce/README.md

 # note
   * if you using docker u can run with cluster mode and monit the application with pm2 monit

-# HOW TO RUN TES ?
+# HOW TO RUN TEST ?
   * just enter mocha